NateVanArendonk/NateVanArendonk/README.md

 ## About Me

-I'm a full-stack engineer working for Netsmart, a health-tech company, on the product and analytics platform.
+I'm a full-stack engineer working on the product and analytics platform for Netsmart, a health-tech company.
 In my free time, you can find me mtn biking, skiing, or wing foiling.

 ## Projects